Rohan-Deshamudre/GoGreen-CarbonFootprintTracker/doc/documentation/README.md

 **Documetation**

-When you decide how you are going to implement a feature of the project, you have to commit the documentation of what you are doing to this folder.
+When you decide how you are going to implement a feature of the project, you have to commit the documentation of what you are doing to this directory.